fecet/alpaca-lora-Chinese/README.md

 # Chinese-alpaca-lora

-An attempt to replica alpaca-lora in Chinese
+An attempt to replicate alpaca-lora in Chinese

 # What's new